ebenoist/libblinkstick/README.md

-lib blinkstick
+libBlinkStick
 =============

-A [blinkstick](http://www.blinkstick.com/) library in C.
+A [blinkstick](http://www.blinkstick.com/) library in C with few dependencies.

+## Warning
+This is largely a work in progress.
+Expect nothing to work, things to change, etc...

 ## Example